 - a brief curriculum vitae of the applicant with a select list of his or her five most important publications;

-- a proposal of a junior scholar to act as a substitute, also with a brief curriculum vitae and a list of his or her five most important publications;
+- a proposal of a junior scholar (with doctoral degree) to act as a substitute, also with a brief curriculum vitae and a list of his or her five most important publications;

 - a cost schedule for the junior scholar assuming the professorship as a substitute and

 - a consent from the scholarly institutions affected by the grant.

 Please note that the confirmation of receipt might take several days.

 A decision on the application is expected at the end of 2024.

 The conditions governing the grant are stated in the letter announcing the grant to the candidates.
 In accepting the grant, the candidates commit themselves to carrying out the conditions of the grant.

 CALL-UP AND USE OF FUNDS